BossFloyd/All-In-For-Students-Graduation-2023/README.md

 - School: Colby College
 - Favorite Quote: "However difficult life may seem, there is always something you can do and succeed at." - Stephen Hawking
 ---
-- Name: Ronaldo Garcia Sevilla
+- Name: Garrett Floyd
 - School: Miami Dade College
-- Favorite Quote:"I'm a greater believer in luck, and I find the harder I work the more I have of it." - Thomas Jefferson
----
+- Favorite Quote: "Better late than Never!"